antoniobrandao/ab-slider/README.md

 # ab-slider

-A simple slider using TranslateX transforms to get GPU-powered smooth animations.
+A simple slider using TranslateX transforms to get GPU-powered smooth animations, made with vanilla JavaScript.

 Touch-enabled, including swipe left and right gestures.
 Easy to set up and to add prev/next buttons.

+Only one dependency (hammer.js - for touch input and gestures)

 ## Install